indiana-university/rivet-source/src/components/sidenav/README.md

 **Description**

-- Emitted after a user clicks on the toggle button and opens a fold
+- Emitted after a user clicks on the toggle button and opens a menu
-- Emitted after a fold is programmatically opened using `Sidenav.open()`
+- Emitted after a menu is programmatically opened using `Sidenav.open()`

 ---